 Rep. Justin Amash (R-Mich.) called for Donald Trump’s impeachment after reading the full unredacted report from special counsel Robert Mueller regarding Russia’s involvement with the 2016 U.S. elections.
 Amash is the first Republican congressman to support impeachment.

-Amash believes had more of his colleagues actually read the Mueller report they’d come to similar conclusions.
-Attorney General Barr, according to Amash, “deliberately misrepresented” the report, and “Trump has engaged in impeachable conduct,” among other things.
+Amash believes that had more of his colleagues actually read the Mueller report, they would have come to similar conclusions.
+Attorney General William Barr, according to Amash, “deliberately misrepresented” the report, and “Trump has engaged in impeachable conduct,” among other things.

 Amash’s general sensibility shows his willingness to move beyond words and into much-needed action.
 “I’m not here to represent a particular political party; I’m here to represent all of my constituents and to follow the Constitution,” Amash told the Huffington Post back in 2016.

 Outpourings of praise for Amash’s tweets flooded social media, including from fellow Michigan Congresswoman and all-around badass Rashida Tlaib who commended the Congressman for “putting country first.”
 The GOP lawmaker also criticized the partisanship in Congress, saying that it has “eroded our system of checks and balances.”

 President Donald Trump responded to Amash on Sunday with childish tweets belittling Amash as a “lightweight” and “a loser who sadly plays right into our opponents’ hands.”
 In his tweets, Trump continued his habit of lying when he falsely claimed the Mueller report exonerated him of obstruction of justice.

 In fact, Mueller’s report gave multiple instances of potential obstruction.